 How such an unscriptural travesty of God’s plan for the redemption of human beings ever was introduced into Christian thinking, I cannot imagine.
 No doubt it finds its origin in the democratic-humanistic-rights of people philosophy that pervades the Western nations.

-In First Corinthians Paul states, referring to the resurrection, that the last enemy that shall be destroyed is death (meaning, from the context, physical death).
-By the lawless-grace teaching, Satan is ensuring that the last enemy never shall be destroyed; this is to say, the believers never shall be prepared or the resurrection of their body.
+In First Corinthians, Paul states, referring to the resurrection, that the last enemy that shall be destroyed is death (meaning, from the context, physical death).
+By the lawless-grace teaching, Satan is ensuring that the last enemy never shall be destroyed; this is to say, the believers never shall be prepared or the resurrection of their bodies.